North American Trade Schools

 Frequently Asked Questions

 As a private institution in Baltimore, Maryland, North American Trade Schools enrolls students across a range of programs.
-The school reports a graduation rate of roughly 69%.
+The graduation rate is roughly 69%.

-After financial aid, the average net price at North American Trade Schools — the real out-of-pocket cost once federal grants and scholarships are applied — is about $8,597.
+The average net price at North American Trade Schools, the amount students actually pay each year after federal grants and scholarships, is about $8,597.
 Students from families earning under $30,000 typically pay closer to $8,597 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $7,338.
+The median graduate leaves with about $7,338 in federal student loans.

-Ten years out, alumni of North American Trade Schools report median earnings of $39,756; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of North American Trade Schools report median earnings of $39,756, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools